 The Black Farmers’ Market gives the public a chance to support Black farmers in the Triangle, and to enjoy the wonderful products that they offer the community.

 The market alternates between Raleigh and Durham.
+Please note that the Raleigh markets are in a new location in 2026.

 Please visit The Black Farmers’ Market on Facebook to see updates.